 We saw evidence of systems to identify staff learning needs which were underpinned by an appraisal system and a programme of clinical audit.
-For example, we observed that the dental nurse and receptionist received an annual appraisal.
+For example, we observed that all staff received an annual appraisal.
+There was a system of peer review in place to facilitate the learning and development needs of the dentists and dental nurses providing conscious sedation services.
+This occurred on an annual basis.

-We found there was a rolling programme of clinical audits taking place at the practice.
+We found there was a rolling programme of clinical and non-clinical audits taking place at the practice.
 These included infection control, clinical record keeping and X-ray quality.
+We also saw that there were several examples of audit in relation to conscious sedation.
+Audit topics included dosages of sedation agent administered, any untoward incidents including the use of the sedative reversal agent and record keeping in relation to conscious sedation.
 The audits demonstrated a comprehensive process where the practice had analysed the results to discuss and identify where improvement actions may be needed.

 Staff working at the practice were supported to maintain their continuing professional development as required by the General Dental Council.
 Staff told us that the practice ethos was that all staff should receive appropriate training and development.

-The principle dentist encouraged staff to carry out professional development wherever possible.
+The practice owner encouraged staff to carry out professional development wherever possible.
+As a result, dental nurses had taken additional qualifications in dental radiography and conscious sedation.
 The practice used a variety of ways to ensure staff development, including internal training and staff meetings as well as attendance at external courses and conferences.
 The practice ensured that all staff underwent regular mandatory training in cardio pulmonary resuscitation (CPR), infection control, child protection and adult safeguarding, dental radiography (X-rays).
 We saw that the practice manager maintained a comprehensive record of all staff's training records.